Although I travel to Playa del Carmen often and stay a few weeks at a time, none of my family has ever been.

 Most people travel to Playa del Carmen thinking it is an all-inclusive destination.
 Or they don’t choose Playa because they would prefer not to stay on a resort for a week.

 The good news is that Playa is so much more than just an all-inclusive resort town.
+It should be on any itinerary for the Yucatan.
 If my mother, aunt and I had stayed at a resort for a week it could have been a costly week.

 Instead I wanted to show them we could stay in a beautiful place and enjoy the city.